MCP & API Reference

 |---|---|---|---|

-string | Required | Data source.
+source | string | Required | One source or comma-separated list.
 See Data Sources. |

-string | Required | Keyword, brand, or topic. |
+keyword | string | Required | Keyword, brand, or topic.
+Format depends on source — see Data Sources. |

-array | Required | Array of preset strings or custom date objects.
-See below. |
+percent_growth | array | Optional | Preset strings or custom date objects.
+Defaults to ["12M"] if omitted. |

 Growth period presets

-Custom date range object
+7D14D30D1M2M3M6M9M12M1Y18M24M2Y36M3Y48M60M5YMTDQTDYTDCustom date range object

 | Field | Type | Description |